Chart Color Schemes

 Townsville City demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Townsville City is notably high, with 42.5% of residents aged 15 years and over holding university qualifications as of the latest data.
-This compares to 20.6% in the rest of Queensland and 25.7% across the state.
-Bachelor degrees are most common at 27.8%, followed by postgraduate qualifications (10.6%) and graduate diplomas (4.1%).
-Vocational credentials are also prevalent, with 30.5% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 10.8% and certificates for 19.7%.
+Educational attainment in Townsville City is notably high, with 42.5% of residents aged 15 years and above holding university qualifications as of the latest data.
+This compares to a significantly lower 20.1% in the SA4 region and 20.6% in the rest of Queensland.
+The most common university qualification held is bachelor degrees, at 27.8%, followed by postgraduate qualifications (10.6%) and graduate diplomas (4.1%).
+Vocational credentials are also prevalent among residents aged 15 years and above, with 30.5% holding such qualifications.

-Educational participation is high, with 27.3% of residents currently enrolled in formal education, including 10.2% in tertiary education, 4.8% in secondary education, and 4.6% pursuing primary education.
-As of the given data, educational facilities appear to be located outside immediate catchment boundaries, requiring families to access schools in neighboring areas.
+This includes advanced diplomas (10.8%) and certificates (19.7%).
+Educational participation is notably high in the area, with 27.3% of residents currently enrolled in formal education as of the latest figures.
+This includes 10.2% in tertiary education, 4.8% in secondary education, and 4.6% pursuing primary education.

 Frequently Asked Questions - Education